 - Vocational rehabilitation help

-Workers' Compensation benefits are established by state law.
-Each state has its own set of laws governing Workers' Compensation benefits.
-At Friedman Law Offices, P.C., L.L.O. we are familiar with the statutes and laws for the State of Nebraska.
-The answers to each of the following questions are based on Nebraska Workers' Compensation Law.
+Workers’ compensation benefits are established by state law.
+Each state has its own set of laws governing workers’ compensation benefits.
+At Friedman Law Offices, we are familiar with the statutes and laws for the state of Nebraska.
+The answers to each of the following questions are based on Nebraska workers’ compensation law.

 Which states’ laws will govern my claim?

 If your injury happened in Nebraska or if your employer is located in Nebraska, then Nebraska law would apply to your case.
 However, it is possible that the laws of other states might also apply, depending on the individual facts and circumstances of your case.
-Sometimes it is advantageous to consider bringing your claim in a different state depending on the laws of that state and the benefits which are offered.
-At Friedman Law Offices, P.C., L.L.O. we can help determine which Workers' Compensation laws would apply to your case and help you contact an attorney in another state if you need one.
+Sometimes it is advantageous to consider bringing your claim in a different state depending on the laws of that state and the benefits that are offered.
+At Friedman Law Offices, we can help determine which workers’ compensation laws would apply to your case and help you contact an attorney in another state if you need one.

 What kinds of injuries are covered?

-Workers' Compensation benefits should be paid for any injuries that result from accidents or occupational diseases which arise out of your employment.
-An accident can be a single, well defined event, but it can also be a series of repetitive or cumulative activities.
-An occupational disease is an illness or a disease which is particular to a specific job or industry.
+Workers’ compensation benefits should be paid for any injuries that result from accidents or occupational diseases that arise out of your employment.
+An accident can be a single, well-defined event, but it can also be a series of repetitive or cumulative activities.
+An occupational disease is an illness or a disease that is particular to a specific job or industry.

 What should I do if I have been hurt on the job?